Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * 69.14% for 1-shot and 85.82 for 5-shot on tiered-ImageNet
 - [CVPR 2020] [ [exist code](https://github.com/Sha-Lab/FEAT.) ] Few-Shot Learning via Embedding Adaptation with Set-to-Set Functions
     * 66% for 1-shot 82 for 5-shot
+- [ECCV 2020] ([code](https://github.com/ElementAI/embedding-propagation)) Embedding Propagation: Smoother Manifold for Few-Shot Classification
+    * ElementAI
+    * 70 1-shot 81 5-shot
+    * Using rotation as self-supervised during pre-trained period
+    * Perform label propagation during finetune period
+    * [WRN-28-10] 70.74 for 1-shot and 84.34% for 5-shot for mini-imagenet
+    * [WRN-28-10] 79.22 for 1-shot and 88.05% for 5-shot under SSL settings for mini-imagenet

 ### Special
 #### Unsorted